Configure Azure Blob Storage as the Mattermost file store

 1. File storage system: select Azure Blob Storage.
 The Azure-specific fields appear and the S3/local fields are hidden.

-2. Azure Storage account: the storage account name from step 1 (for example, acmemattermost).
+3. Azure Storage account: the storage account name (for example, acmemattermost).

-3. Azure container: the container name from step 2 (for example, mattermost).
+4. Azure container: the container name (for example, mattermost).

-Select Test Connection.
+Save the settings and click Test Connection.
 Mattermost issues a no-op write/read/delete against the configured container using the credentials submitted in the form.
 A green Connection was successful message confirms the credentials, container name, and endpoint all work.
-A red error message includes the underlying reason – common ones are listed in Troubleshooting.
+A red error message includes the underlying reason; common ones are listed in Troubleshooting.

 Warning